 Figure 6-1 shows the process that Districts must use to document a farmland evaluation for a project.
-Most FDOT projects will be linear or corridor type projects requiring use of Form NRCS-CPA-106; other projects, such as parking areas, buildings, rest areas, require use of Form AD-1006.
+Most FDOT projects will be linear or corridor type projects requiring use of the Farmland Conversion Impact Rating for Corridor Type Projects Form NRCS-CPA-106; other projects such as parking areas, buildings, or rest areas require use of the Farmland Conversion Impact Rating Form AD-1006.